 Who is a Junior Business Analyst?

 Junior business analysts gather and analyze market and industry data while working in sales, marketing, and customer service areas in an organization.
 To make sure that the products adhere to customer requirements, they support senior business analysts and collaborate with project teams.

 Data analysis is a junior business analyst’s main responsibility.
 They acquire system data, provide feedback, and study how projects affect business outcomes.
 Sometimes they assist in the creation of test strategies and test scripts, too.

-How to land a job as a Junior BA?
+How to land a job as a Junior Business Analyst?